hullwarning/aa-buybacks/README.md

 Finally restart your AA supervisor services.

+## Tips & Tricks

+* If you want to edit the brokerage of an item in a program, you can just add the item with the new brokerage and it will update the existing one.

 ## TODO

 * Use refined value to calculate OREs
+* Set refining percentage per item
+* Notifications viewing and deleting
+* Program name edit
 * Statistics viewing and filtering